 a minimalist baby registry for small space living

 Creating a baby registry is one of the most fun and most daunting parts of preparing for a baby.
-I vividly remember feeling overwhelmed with options when putting together my first registry — it felt like so much despite my trying to keep it simple and minimal.
+I vividly remember feeling overwhelmed with options when putting together my first registry — it felt like so much stuff, despite my trying to keep it simple and minimal.

 Here’s the thing about preparing for a baby’s arrival: you’re bringing a whole other person into your home.
 Adding a tiny roommate, if you will.
 And like all roommates, they’ll need some stuff!